jenkinsci/claim-plugin/readme.md

 Change Log
 ----------

+### v2.10 (08 Nov 2016)
+- Fixed an arbitrary code execution vulnerability [JENKINS-43811]
+- Added an option to sort users by their full name in the claim page [JENKINS-47437]
+- Fixed an Index Out of Bounds Exception when claiming a test failure [JENKINS-44024]

 ### v2.9 (14 Nov 2016)
 - Fixed single quote failure introduced in 2.8 [JENKINS-28722]
 - Removed unused json2.js [JENKINS-33078]